marcinjak9/italian-flavours-gatsby/src/pages/i-am-angelina/index.md

     holidays in Italy.
 Of course I am Italian, 100%.

 descriptionTitle: Dreaming of a tasty holiday in Italy?
 You are in good hands!
 contactSectionTitle: 'I''d love to hear from you.
-Listen to your holidays dreams, drop me a line!'
+Listen to your dreams, drop me a line!'
 instagramPhotos:
   - id: BY8eqVWnVA6
   - id: 'BUNF1diBFPb  '